Music at the Piano Year 2 (7-8 Year Olds)

 - Saturdays, 10:00-11:00am (June 19-July 17, No Class July 3)

 - Saturdays, 12:00-1:00pm (June 19-July 17, No Class July 3)

 Description: Music At the Piano is a unique method for groups of young beginners based on an aural approach to musical literacy that provides a natural pathway to reading.
 This curriculum capitalizes on the children’s love of group music making to provide an introduction to piano playing, along with singing, composing, improvisation, transposition, and reading music.
 The parent/caregiver works alongside his or her child both in the classroom and at home.
 New songs and material will be presented each week, so regular attendance is essential.
 Children must complete each semester of Music At the Piano successfully in order to move to the next level.

 In the second year of this sequential curriculum, more advancing repertoire will be introduced as children build on their piano foundation.
 Proper technique and music literacy remain at the forefront as children develop as young musicians.
-South Florida strives to provide a variety of both individual and group performance opportunities each year, including local recitals/concerts, National Guild exams, and for year 2 children, an option to join our annual Disney Performance group!
+South Florida strives to provide a variety of both individual and group performance opportunities as safety allows, including local recitals/concerts, National Guild exams, and for year 2 children, an option to join our annual Disney Performance group!

 Musical Goals: Play a melodic instrument (piano); Further ensemble skills; Read, write and sing advanced musical notation; Demonstrate a steady beat through the playing of melodies and harmonies individually and in an ensemble; Develop concepts of form, dynamics, tempi, articulation and timbre; Develop the ability to memorize mastered songs and perform them individually and/or in a group performance; Demonstrate the ability to transpose melodies learned to other musical positions; Further develop home practice skills